bright/new-www/content/blog/child-bounties-on-polkadot-kusama-explained.md

 Now the curator is responsible for completing the work related to this child bounty.

 ### 4. Unassigning child bounty curator

+When the child bounty curator does not meet expectations regarding this role, the community can unassign this curator.
+It is possible when the status of child bounty is „Curator proposed” or „Active”.

+How to unassign a child bounty curator:

+* Can be done by: a parent bounty curator, child bounty curator, or any signed web3 user.
+* When the parent bounty curator wants to do this action, the state of the parent bounty must be “Active”.
+* In other cases, there is no need to check the parent bounty state.
+* When this action is called by a Web3 user or parent bounty curator, the child bounty curator deposit is slashed.
+* When this action is called by the child bounty curator, the deposit can be slashed but by default deposit of the child bounty curator is unreserved.
+* After succeeding, the child bounty status changes to “Added”.

+### 5. Awarding for child bounty

+When the job is done the parent bounty curator or child bounty curator can transfer the award for the child bounty.

+Awarding for child bounty:

+* Can be done by: a parent bounty curator, or a child bounty curator.
+* Parent bounty must be in an “Active” state.
+* Child bounty must be in an “Active” state.
+* After succeeding, the status of the child bounty changes to “Pending Payout”.
+* After a delay beneficiary will be able to claim the founds.

+### 6. Claiming the payout